Bond (finance): Coupon

 The coupon is the interest rate that the issuer pays to the holder.
 For fixed rate bonds, the coupon is fixed throughout the life of the bond.
-For floating rate notes, the coupon varies throughout the life of the bond and is based on the movement of a money market reference rate (often LIBOR).
+For floating rate notes, the coupon varies throughout the life of the bond and is based on the movement of a money market reference rate (historically this was generally LIBOR, but with its discontinuation the market reference rate has transitioned to SOFR).

 Historically, coupons were physical attachments to the paper bond certificates, with each coupon representing an interest payment.
 On the interest due date, the bondholder would hand in the coupon to a bank in exchange for the interest payment.
 Today, interest payments are almost always paid electronically.
-Interest can be paid at different frequencies: generally semi-annual (every 6 months) or annual.
+Interest can be paid at different frequencies: generally semi-annual (every six months) or annual.

 Yield

 The yield is the rate of return received from investing in the bond.
 It usually refers to one of the following: